 Farmers' tractor rally allowed to enter Delhi under strict vigil

 New Delhi, Jan 24: The farmers protesting against the Centre's farm laws have received conditional nod from the Delhi Police to hold their tractor rally on the Republic Day.
+The rally will be held from Delhi''s three border points -- Singhu, Tikri and Ghazipur -- and adequate security will be provided to it, police said.

 "Protesting farmers can enter Delhi but can't disturb the Republic Day parade," the Delhi Police said this evening, declaring that the tractor rally will begin after the day's traditional big parade on Rajpath, which terminates at the iconic Red Fort.